sylhare/sylhare.github.io/_posts/2022/2022-04-08-Custom-graphql-scalar.md

 For the previous example to work, don't forget to add the scalar implementation to your resolver.

-Iit works a bit like the other types, you need to add the scalar name `Date` and map it to your custom graphQL scalar type `DateScalar`.
+Iit works a bit like the other types, you need to add the scalar name `Date` and map it to your custom GraphQL scalar type `DateScalar`.

 ```ts
 const resolvers = {